Sugarc0de/Sugarc0de.github.io/_posts/2020-04-09-vocabassist.md

-Check out this post: <https://snipcart.com/spa-seo> if you are interested in learning SEO for SPA.
+Check out [this post](<https://snipcart.com/spa-seo>) if you are interested in learning SEO for SPA.

 Finally, [Element UI](<https://element.eleme.cn/2.0/#/en-US>) provides various components from buttons to dropdowns, with custom styling, and are ready to use in Vue.js.